agkozak/78curves/README.md

 ![Blumlein300](img/Blumlein300.png)
 *In this example, Blumlein300 has been enabled; note that Columbia 78 below it is turned off.
 You will not generally want to enable more than one historical EQ curve.*

 Start playing the record and see how it sounds.
-Equalizer APO doesn't play records; you will need other software to do that (I use Audacity with monitoring turned on).
+Equalizer APO doesn't play records; you will need other software to do that (I use Audacity with monitoring turned on; see below for a how-to).
 Most older shellac records from the 1920s and 1930s have a great deal of surface noise (mostly clicks and crackle).
 You will probably not want to hear the higher-frequency noise.
 Turn on and adjust the Low-pass filter (the first item in Equalizer Pro) to suppress high-frequency noise.
 If you get it right, all of the harsh clicks and crackle will become more pleasant to listen to (without too much muffling of the music itself).

 ![Low-Pass Filter](img/Low-Pass_Filter.png)
 *Once the Low-pass filter is turned on, you may adjust how strong it is by spinning the wheel on the left or changing the number in the box.
 A noisy 1920s shellac record might need 4500 Hz; a higher-quality 1930s record might sound good at 9000 Hz; and for some later records, you can turn off the filter entirely.*